Partakithware/ChaosChat/README.md

 > [!IMPORTANT]
 > The **Chat Key** must match exactly on both sides.
 Exchange it securely out-of-band — in person, by phone, or via a separate trusted channel.

+Both peers bind to their chosen **My Port** — including the connecting side.
+A passive `tcpdump` or `ss` observer will see both chosen ports, not a random OS-assigned ephemeral port on one side.

 ---

 ## How It Works